Fast Sampling of $b$-Matchings and $b$-Edge Covers: Abstract

 \section{Abstract}

-For integer $b \ge 1$, a $b$-matching (resp.~$b$-edge cover) of a graph $G=(V,E)$ is a subset $S\subseteq E$ of edges such that every vertex is incident with at most (resp.~at least) $b$ edges from $S$.
+For an integer $b \ge 1$, a $b$-matching (resp.~$b$-edge cover) of a graph $G=(V,E)$ is a subset $S\subseteq E$ of edges such that every vertex is incident with at most (resp.~at least) $b$ edges from $S$.
 We prove that for \emph{any} $b \ge 1$ the simple Glauber dynamics for sampling (weighted) $b$-matchings and $b$-edge covers mixes in $O(n\log n)$ time on all $n$-vertex bounded-degree graphs.
 This significantly improves upon previous results which have worse running time and only work for $b$-matchings with $b \le 7$ and for $b$-edge covers with $b \le 2$.

-Moreover generally, we prove \emph{spectral independence} for a broad class of binary symmetric Holant problems with \emph{log-concave} signatures, including $b$-matchings, $b$-edge covers, and antiferromagnetic $2$-spin edge models.
-We hence deduce optimal mixing time of Glauber dynamics from spectral independence.
+More generally, we prove \emph{spectral independence} for a broad class of binary symmetric Holant problems with \emph{log-concave} signatures, including $b$-matchings, $b$-edge covers, and antiferromagnetic $2$-spin edge models.
+We hence deduce optimal mixing time of the Glauber dynamics from spectral independence.

+The core of our proof is a recursive coupling inspired by \cite{chen2023near} which upper bounds the Wasserstein $W_1$ distance between distributions under different pinnings.
+Using a similar method, we also obtain the optimal $O(n\log n)$ mixing time of the Glauber dynamics for the hardcore model on $n$-vertex bounded-degree claw-free graphs, for \emph{any} fugacity $\lambda$.
+This improves over previous works which have at least cubic dependence on $n$.